PMC has increased the monthly salary to a range between one lakh fifty thousand and two lakh fifty thousand rupees. Tima Miroshnichenko/Pexels

 Kamala Nehru Hospital treats a large number of patients who rely on affordable public healthcare.
 Officials say the shortage of specialists has made it difficult to maintain quality services.
 Speaking to TOI, Municipal Commissioner Naval Kishore Ram described the decision as urgent.
 In his words, “It is our responsibility to ensure that every patient, especially the poor, receives quality and affordable healthcare.
 Strengthening Kamala Nehru Hospital is a priority for us.”

 Earlier, few doctors applied because the pay scale was much lower.
-The shortage also created compliance issues for the medical college run by PMC, which depends on specialist staff for academic and clinical requirements.
+The shortage also created compliance issues for the medical college run by PMC, which depends on specialist staff for both academic teaching and clinical training requirements.
 The new recruitment aims to stabilise both the hospital and the attached teaching facilities.

 To attract qualified specialists, PMC has increased the monthly salary to a range between one lakh fifty thousand and two lakh fifty thousand rupees.
 This is a significant jump from previous offers and is expected to draw more applicants.